apache/tooling-trusted-release/scripts/README.md

 ## build

 Builds a Docker container for the application using an Alpine Linux base image, and configures it to listen on port `4443` across all network interfaces (`0.0.0.0`).
-The resulting image is tagged as `tooling-trusted-release`.
+The resulting image is tagged as `tooling-trusted-releases`.

 ## release\_path\_parse.py